What is Auger?

 Auger’s Algorithm/Hyperparameter Search Versus Other AutoML Products

 Auger did not create the concept of automated machine learning.
-There are other tools available for this.
-Auger uses a sophisticated search approach to intelligently traverse available algorithms and hyperparameters.
-While we are not ready to share the details of how we do this, the suboptimality of genetic algorithms to search complex trees has been established elsewhere.
+There are many other AutoML tools.
+But, in contrast to the predominant technique of “grid search” in other products, Auger uses a sophisticated Bayesian optimization-based approach to intelligently traverse available algorithms and hyperparameters.

-Beyond just doing a “warm start” of the first attempted algorithm and options, Auger narrows down the algorithms searched based on aspects of the dataset.
-In many cases we can drastically reduce the search space of algorithms evaluated.
+Auger also narrows down the algorithms searched based on aspects of the dataset.
+In many cases, we can drastically reduce the search space of algorithms evaluated.

 Auger also generates deep learning multi-layer neural network topologies for both prediction and classification problems.
 It even optimizes the topology of these networks for the problem.
 This is not something other AutoML tools do today.

 Finally, Auger generates ensembles, combinations of underlying algorithms, to improve the algorithm even further.
 Ensembles are usually used in the final stages of optimizing model performance, often combining the best underlying algorithms.

 Auger continues to add more algorithms, especially deep learning approaches as new techniques emerge.

 Data PreprocessingThe only task close to the effort of trying algorithms and their hyperparameters is getting data ready to process.
 Auger performs many preprocessing tasks, most of which are not performed by other automated machine learning tools.